telerik/fiddler-everywhere-docs/inspect-traffic/organizing-traffic.md

 # Organizing Traffic

 In addition to the core capturing and inspection capabilities, Fiddler Everywhere provides options to save, share and organize already captured sessions.
-The section that enables you to achieve the above is called the **Sessions** tree.
-To open the **Sessions** follow these steps:
+The section that enables you to achieve the above is called the **Snapshots** tree.
+To open the **Snapshots** follow these steps:

 1. Start Fiddler Everywhere.
 1. Open the **Traffic** pane.
-1. Expand the **Sessions** tree located to the left.
+1. Expand the **Snapshots** tree located to the left.

-The **Sessions** tree in Fiddler Everywhere provides the option to save, organize, modify, inspect, encrypt, and share previously captured traffic.
+The **Snapshots** tree in Fiddler Everywhere provides the option to save, organize, modify, inspect, encrypt, and share previously captured traffic.
 The section is part of a collapsible panel that you can hide/show to optimize your working space.

 ## Saving in Fiddler Everywhere

-To save snapshots of captured traffic (single or multiple sessions) to the **Sessions** tree, use the saving and sharing options of the **Live Traffic** grid.
+To save snapshots of captured traffic (single or multiple sessions) to the **Snapshots** tree, use the saving and sharing options of the **Live Traffic** grid.
 All saved entries are automatically sorted in alphabetical order.

 Save a snapshot of captured HTTPS traffic through the following steps: